Sunday, June 23, 2024

 Right now, there are worlds beyond the reach of my perception of which I am not aware.

 I am oblivious to much that goes around me.
 I am continuously flooded by electromagnetic waves to which I am not aware.
 Similarly, there are sound waves continuously passing by, wavelengths of which are beyond my auditory capabilities.
-The same sound waves, however, are picked up by the dogs taking their evening stroll with their owners on the sidewalk and occasionally their ears perk up as if they are listening to some melodious symphony that is not accessible to me.
+The same sound waves, however, are picked up by the dogs taking their evening stroll with their owners on the sidewalk and occasionally their ears perk up as if they are listening to some melodies that is not accessible their owners.

 Why is it that I can see and hear only a fraction of what is going on out there?
-It is not by random chance that I, as part of the human race, was blessed with this sensory range, perhaps when the world was created.
-Is there someone out there divvying up frequencies of spectrums like the FCC does?
+It is by a random chance that I, as part of the human race, was blessed with this sensory range, perhaps when the world was created.

-The reason for my physiology being what it is has an explanation that traces back to the environment in which my ancestors, and more broadly, life on Earth, evolved.
+The reason for my physiology being what it is has an explanation that traces back to the environment in which our ancestors, and more broadly, life on Earth, evolved.

 The BLUF (Bottom Line Up Front) is that the range of wavelengths to which our vision and auditory physiology is sensitive is the result of an interplay between environmental conditions and the principles of natural selection, which work to increase our chances for survival and reproduction.

-To understand the range of the electromagnetic spectrum I can perceive, the starting point is the radiation that the Sun emits.
-For every living thing on Earth that requires energy to maintain its biological functions, the source of that energy, directly or indirectly, is the Sun.
+To understand the range of the electromagnetic spectrum I can sense, the starting point is the radiation that the Sun emits.
+For every living thing on Earth that requires energy to maintain its biological functions, the source of the energy, directly or indirectly, is the Sun.

 Plants, through photosynthesis, convert the Sun’s energy into various nutrients (such as glucose) and byproducts (like oxygen).
 They accomplish this remarkable transformation using water from their roots, carbon dioxide from the atmosphere, and light energy from the Sun.
 For my own existence, I depend on the nutrients produced by plants; thus, the origin of my energy source also traces back to the Sun.

-The bottom line is that, with the Sun’s radiation being the ultimate source of energy and its spectral irradiance peaking around 400 nm — declining rapidly on the ultraviolet side and tapering more gradually on the red side (but being absorbed in the atmosphere) — it is unsurprising that the majority of life forms on Earth have evolved to capitalize on this specific environmental condition.
+The bottom line is that, with the Sun’s radiation being the ultimate source of energy and its spectral irradiance peaking around 400 nm — declining rapidly on the ultraviolet side and tapering more gradually on the red side (but being absorbed in the atmosphere) — it is no surprise that the majority of life forms on Earth have evolved to capitalize on this specific environmental boundary condition.

 This is why the physiology of my eyes has evolved to perceive what we call the visible spectrum (the use of the word visible is not surprising and is self-referential because I am bound by the limits of the language I use to communicate.
 What else would I call it?).